-People, for a fact, are one of the most important foundations for culture.
+People, for a fact, are one of the essential foundations for culture.
 They collectively influence an individual’s way of thinking, their beliefs, and lifestyle.
 Forming newfound relationships with these people leads to gaining a new and refreshing perspective on life.
-Upon moving to Newcastle, you are inevitably bound to run into the local Geordies.
-However, there isn’t anything to worry about since behind their party-going façade and distinct accents, they are also known for being one of the friendliest people in England.
+Upon making the move, you are inevitably bound to run into the local Geordies.
+However, there isn’t anything to worry about.
+Behind their party-going facade and distinct accents, they are also known for being one of the friendliest people in England.

 Low Cost of Living

-The cost of living in Newcastle is relatively low.
+According to Numbeo, the cost of living in Newcastle is relatively low.
 England’s rent is known to be steadily increasing, while the salary stays the same.
 In comparison to other places around the country, Newcastle provides a cheaper cost of living in house rental alone.
-In fact, the average cost of rent in Newcastle for a month would be at £580 per month at the city centre if you are looking to live in a one bedroom flat.
+In fact, the average cost of rent in Newcastle for a month would be at £580 per month in the city centre, if you are looking to live in a one-bedroom flat.
 A house, on the other hand, would cost £1200 per month.
-The salary provided by employment businesses is significantly higher than those in other parts of England because the north is beginning to become the place for big businesses to set up their headquarters in.
+The salary provided by employers in this area is significantly higher than those in other parts of England because the north is beginning to become the place wherein big businesses are setting up their headquarters.

 Big companies in the UK are currently making their way up north, causing Newcastle to experience drastic changes that it has not experienced since the prosper of the Industrial Revolution.
 Factors such as cheap operating systems, faster internet, and talent opportunities, are one of the reasons why the north has become such an ideal place for businesses.
-Many are beginning to call the North of England as the new London since investment has increased from 619% between 2012 and 2017.
-In a few years, it is predicted that the north of England will continue to prosper and create a larger gap in terms of the economy between London and the north.
+Many are beginning to call the North of England the new London.
+This is because investment has increased from 619% between 2012 and 2017.
+The north of England is projected to keep on prospering and creating more significant gaps in the economy as compared to London.